Directive on Administrative Co-operation in the field of Taxation (2011/16): Digital Platforms Information reporting / DAC7

+In Germany, DAC7 was transposed into national law through the Plattformen-Steuertransparenzgesetz (PStTG), which entered into force on 1 January 2023.
+According to a response by the German federal government, platform operators reported 131,386 user records to the Federal Central Tax Office (Bundeszentralamt für Steuern) for the 2023 reporting period, rising to 157,336 records in 2024.
+A representative survey conducted by the accounting software provider BuchhaltungsButler found that 52.9% of respondents felt uncertain or overwhelmed when assessing their tax obligations related to platform and cryptocurrency income.

 Crypto-Assets Reporting Framework / DAC8

 In 2023, the EU agreed an amendment to the Directive to implement the OECD's Crypto-Assets Reporting Framework for all member states.
 That adoption was closely tied to the EU's adoption of Markets in Crypto-Assets (MiCA) regulations, with the two regimes intended to work together.
 These rules require Crypto-Asset Service Providers to report on all transactions which involve the acquisition, disposal or exchange of cryptocurrency and other digital assets.

 Like DAC7, the scope of DAC8 is extraterritorial - for example, requiring cryptocurrency exchanges based in the US to report on EU resident customers.

 The DAC8 establishes new amendments to the developed set of rules on administrative cooperation in the field of taxation.

 The rules are due to go into effect from 1 January 2026.

 Central Electronic System of Payments (CESOP)

 In addition to the amendments to the DAC, an additional AEOI reporting requirement was added in 2020 in respect of VAT.
 This was added through amendments to the VAT Directive and the Regulation on administrative cooperation and combating fraud in the field of value added tax as the DAC only applies to direct tax matters.

 Those amendments create a reporting obligation known as CESOP, which requires Payment Service Providers in the EU to report on payments made by EU residents.